gsauthof/dracut-sshd/README.md

 Either way, once present under `/usr/lib/dracut/modules.d` it's enabled, by default.

-With an older sshd (i.e. older that 9.8 _and_ lacking patched-in systemd support), one has to adjust the systemd service file:
+With an older sshd (i.e. older than 9.8 _and_ lacking patched-in systemd support), one has to adjust the systemd service file:

     # echo 'Skip this sed on Fedora/RHEL/CentOS/Debian/Ubuntu/...!'